cycloss/recipes/traditional.md

 #### Serves 4 - 1.5 hrs

-- 1 onion (150g), peeled and cut into 6 wedges
+- 1 onion (150g), peeled and cut into 8 wedges

-- 7 garlic cloves, peeled but whole
+- 7 garlic cloves, peeled but whole and crushed slightly

-- 8 large / 12 medium portobello mushrooms (about 650g), stems removed
+- 8 large / 12 medium portobello mushrooms (about 650g)

 - Broccoli to serve